optinsoft/QRShow/README.md

 ### For [Apache](https://httpd.apache.org/)

-- Copy QRShow to your server, for example to /var/www/qrshow/
+- Copy QRShow to your web server root directory, for example to /var/www/qrshow/

 ```
 /var/www/qrshow/